HNLMS O 16: Design

 HNLMS O 16 was designed by chief engineer of the Royal Netherlands Navy, G. de Rooij.
-It was the first submarine he designed as chief engineer; the previous submarines having been designed by his predecessor, J.J. van der Struyff.
-The O 16 was equipped with a Navigation HorschGerat (NHG):n 1935: on the starboard and port sides there were each one receiver for receiving nautical signals and nine receivers operating at 1050 Hertz for detecting noise from targets.
+It was the first submarine he designed as chief engineer; the previous submarines having been designed by his predecessor, Johannes van der Struijf.
+The O 16 was equipped with a Navigation HorschGerat (NHG) in 1935: the starboard and port sides of the submarine were fitted with a single receiver each for receiving nautical signals and nine receivers operating at 1050 Hertz for detecting noise from targets.
 The installation (GZE 2825 bH) was provided by the German Altas-Werke.
-An exception were the lead cables that were supplied by the Royal Netherlands Navy.
+The lead cables were supplied by the Royal Netherlands Navy.
 The direction of a sound source could be determined by alternately listening to the (amplified) signal received by the starboard and port side receivers.

 The submarine was 4 m longer and 130 tons heavier than the most recent submarines (ex.
 K XVII), yet remained faster.
 De Rooij attributed the increase in speed and weight to his design, which was based on research done in Wageningen.
-The submarines hull was shaped differently and was designed from high-quality steel (German steel 'St52'), increasing tensile strength and elasticity, and giving it more speed.
-Furthermore, the forward torpedo tubes were set more apart from each other in order to reduce the chance of the torpedoes colliding.
+The submarine hull was shaped differently and was designed from high-quality steel (German steel 'St52'), increasing tensile strength and elasticity, and giving it more speed.
+Furthermore, the forward torpedo tubes were set more apart from each other to reduce the chance of the torpedoes colliding.